rifelpet/kubernetes-ingress-controller/docs/guides/using-consumer-credential-resource.md

 Via: kong/1.2.1
 ```

-In this guide, we learnt how to leverage an authentication plugin in Kong
+In this guide, we learned how to leverage an authentication plugin in Kong
 and provision credentials.
 This enables you to offload authentication into
 your Ingress layer and keeps the application logic simple.